Opium production in Myanmar

 Economic specialists indicate that recent trends in growth of the regional narcotics industry have the potential to widen the gap between the rich and the poor in Myanmar, empowering politically powerful criminal rackets at the expense of democracy.
 The United Nations Office on Drugs and Crime has raised concerns over the continued shift away from opium cultivation and heroin production in Myanmar towards synthetic drugs.
 Countries in Southeast Asia, and particularly the Mekong region, have collectively witnessed sustained increases in seizures of methamphetamine over the last decade, totaling over 169 tons and a record of over 1.1 billion methamphetamine tablets in 2023, more than any other part of the world, with Myanmar representing one of the world's largest sources of the drug.
-In April and May 2020, Myanmar authorities reported Asia's largest ever drug operation in Shan State, seizing 193 million methamphetamine tablets, hundreds of kilogrammes of crystal methamphetamine as well as some heroin, and over 162,000 litres and 35.5 tons of drug precursors as well as sophisticated production equipment and several staging and storage facilities.
+In April and May 2020, Myanmar authorities reported Asia's largest ever drug operation in Shan State, seizing 193 million methamphetamine tablets, hundreds of kilograms of crystal methamphetamine as well as some heroin, and over 162,000 litres and 35.5 tons of drug precursors as well as sophisticated production equipment and several staging and storage facilities.

 History

-Opium has been present in Myanmar, formerly known as Burma, since as early as the 1750s, during which the Kongbaug dynasty was in power.
+Opium has been present in Myanmar, formerly known as Burma, since as early as the 1750s, when the Konbaung dynasty was in power.
 The United States provided economic aid to the country then known as Burma in 1948 to reduce the opium trade.
 Between 1974 and 1978, Burma received eighteen helicopters from the US for opium caravan interception.

 In 1990, Myanmar was producing more than half of the world's opium.
-The percentage dropped to one third by 1998.
+The percentage dropped to one-third by 1998.
 In 1999, Myanmar set a goal to become opium-free by 2014.
 In 2012, some 300,000 households in Myanmar were involved in the industry.

 Myanmar is one of three countries in the Golden Triangle, with Thailand and Laos forming the other two arms.
 In 1990, opium production in this region accounted for about half of the world's consumption, but was reduced to about a third by 1998.